 The area of your website or blog which gets the maximum focus is “Above the fold”.
-Hence, it’s common sense that advertisers would prefer sites who place ads above the fold as compared to sites who hide ads in the corners or sidebars.
+Hence, it’s common sense that advertisers would prefer sites that place ads above the fold as compared to sites that hide ads in the corners or sidebars.

-There are two type of advertisers – Brand advertisers and Direct advertisers.
+There are two types of advertisers – Brand advertisers and Direct advertisers.

-Direct advertisers look for clicks and conversions and they usually target CPC campaigns.
-Say Mr X owns a site about ‘Used cars’ and Mr Y is a “Direct advertiser”.
-Mr Y would like to place CPC advertisements in Mr X’s site and would be more interested in clicks, conversions and the Adwords campaign altogether.
+a) Direct advertisers look for clicks and conversions and they usually target CPC campaigns.
+Say Mr. X owns a site about ‘Used cars’ and Mr. Y is a “Direct advertiser”.
+Mr. Y would like to place CPC advertisements on Mr. X’s site and would be more interested in clicks, conversions, and the Adwords campaign altogether.

-Brand advertisers would focus on promoting their product and raise self awareness.
-They would target image ads that supports rich media.
-In the above example, if Mr Y had been a direct advertiser, he would like to place an image ad about his upcoming auction of used cars, you get the idea.
+b) Brand advertisers would focus on promoting their product and raising self-awareness.
+They would target image ads that support rich media.
+In the above example, if Mr. Y had been a direct advertiser, he would like to place an image ad about his upcoming auction of used cars, you get the idea.

 Since brand advertisers are trying to raise awareness about their product, they are obviously selective on the type of sites where their ads are shown.
-Not only that, they are also concerned with the position their ads are shown on your site.
+Not only that but they are also concerned with the position their ads are shown on your site.

 - Content is unique, good and the site should have a targeted audience.

-- Ad unit is placed above the fold for greater visibility.
+- The ad unit is placed above the fold for greater visibility.